Nearly Minimax Optimal Offline Reinforcement Learning with Linear Function Approximation: Single-Agent MDP and Markov Game: Notation Table and Comparisons

 We review existing works that are closely related to our paper in this section.
-We start with an overview about the offline RL and then discuss offline RL under different settings in details.
-Finally, we discuss the online RL with function approximation.

-{\textbf{Offline RL.}} For MDP, the prior works typically require a strong and impractical uniform dataset coverage assumption (especially for RL with large state space) \citep{precup2000eligibility, antos2008learning, levine2020offline}.
-Recently, \citet{jin2021pessimism} takes a step towards to identify the minimal coverage assumption by introducing the principle of pessimism.
-It shows that we can design efficient offline RL algorithm with only a sufficient coverage over the optimal policy.
-After that, a line of work \citep{rashidinejad2021bridging, yin2021towards, uehara2021representation, zanette2021provable, xie2021bellman, uehara2021pessimistic, shi2022pessimistic, li2022settling} leverages the principle of pessimism, either in the tabular case or in the case with function approximation.
+{\textbf{Offline RL.}} The principle of pessimism is first used by \citet{jin2021pessimism} to empower efficient offline learning under only partial coverage.
+It shows that we can design an efficient offline RL algorithm with only sufficient coverage over the optimal policy, instead of the previous uniform one required by \citet{precup2000eligibility, antos2008learning, levine2020offline}.
+After that, a line of work \citep{rashidinejad2021bridging, yin2021towards, uehara2021representation, zanette2021provable, xie2021bellman, uehara2021pessimistic, shi2022pessimistic, li2022settling} leverages the principle of pessimism, either in the tabular case or in the case with function approximation, and we elaborate them separately.

-\textbf{Offline tabular RL.} For tabular MDP, a line of works have incorporated the principle of pessimism to design efficient offline RL algorithms \citep{rashidinejad2021bridging, xie2021policy, shi2022pessimistic, li2022settling}.
-In particular, \citet{xie2021policy} proposes a variance-reduction offline RL algorithm for tabular MDP which is nearly optimal after the total sample size exceeds certain threshold (referred to as the burn-in cost).
-After that, \citet{li2022settling} proposed an algorithm that is nearly optimal independent from the total sample size. \citet{shi2022pessimistic} proposed the first nearly optimal model-free offline RL algorithm.
+\textbf{Offline tabular RL.} For tabular MDP, a line of works has incorporated the principle of pessimism to design efficient offline RL algorithms \citep{rashidinejad2021bridging, yin2021towards, xie2021policy, shi2022pessimistic, li2022settling}.
+In particular, \citet{xie2021policy} proposes a variance-reduction offline RL algorithm for tabular MDP which is nearly optimal after the total sample size exceeds a certain threshold.
+After that, \citet{li2022settling} proposed an algorithm that is nearly optimal by introducing a novel subsampling trick to cancel the temporal dependency among time steps. \citet{shi2022pessimistic} proposed the first nearly optimal model-free offline RL algorithm.